MianInam/Assessment/README.md

 This is assessment having functionality of feedback and comments systems.

-To run this project clone this project and make .env.example to .env file.
+To run this project clone this project and make env.example to .env file.

+## Commands
+composer install <br>
+npm install<br>

 Create a mysql database and write credentials of database in .env file.